 - We recommend dogs with high risk of tick exposure be vaccinated against lyme.
 New vaccine technology is less reactive and highly protective.
 Prevention is optimized when combined with a tick product.
 No vaccine is available for anaplasma or ehrlichia.

 - Preventative medication is advised June 1 to November 1.
 It kills heartworm parasites transmitted to your dog during the previous month of exposure.

 - Heartworm is spread through mosquito bites, so all dogs in our region are at risk.
 These worms live in the heart and adjacent blood vessels, growing up to 30 cm in length.
 Heartworm infection can be silent for some time.
 Left untreated it can cause poor circulation, congestive heart disease and death.
 Prevention is key.

 Simparica Trio: a monthly chewable, also effective against ticks and fleas

 We have combination product for dogs who hunt prey and are at risk for tapeworm.
 We also have topical medication.
 Let us know if you have questions about your dog’s specific needs.

 Heartworm and Tick Related Disease Testing:

-after your dog’s first summer, then every three years or if unprotected exposure has occurred.
+A combination blood test is available which screens for the above parasites.
+We advise testing after your dog’s first summer, then every three years or if unprotected exposure has occurred.